01-edu/public/subjects/mini-framework/README.md

 ### Instructions

 You must create documentation for your framework, so that users (auditers) are able to understand and know how to use your framework without experiencing any awkwardness.
-By documentation we mean, the explaining of how does the framework works and how to work with it, for example: how to create a div, how to add an event to a button, etc.

 Your framework will be tested by using it, like you previously have used one, in the social network project.
 So the user has to be presented to a folder structure that allows him to run the app from the root of that folder structure.
 The user testing your framework will have to implement some simple code in order to test the features described bellow.

+#### Documentation

+By documentation we mean, the explaining of how does the framework works and how to work with it, for example: how to create a div, how to add an event to a button, etc. A new user of your framework, after reading the documentation has to be able to use it without too much guessing work.

+So for this you will have to create a [markdown](https://www.markdownguide.org/getting-started/) file, in which will have to contain:

+- Explanation on the features of your framework
+- Code examples and explanations on how to:
+  - create an element
+  - create an event
+  - nest elements
+  - add attributes to an element
+- Explanation on why things work the way they work

 #### Abstracting the DOM